subquery/subql/docs/quickstart.md

 Open your browser and head to [http://localhost:3000](http://localhost:3000).

 You should see a GraphQL playground is showing in the explorer and the schemas that ready to query.
+On the top right of the playground, you'll find a *Docs* button that will open a documentation draw.
+This documentation is automatically generated and helps you find what entities and methods you can query.

-For a new SubQuery starter project, you can try the following query to get a taste of how it works.
+For a new SubQuery starter project, you can try the following query to get a taste of how it works or [learn more about the GraphQL Query language.](/query/graphql.html).

 ````graphql
 {